hephaestus-compiler-project/thalia-popl-eval/README.md

 * `database/bugdb.sqlite3`: This is the `sqlite3` database file corresponding to our bug database.
 * `database/bugs.json`: Our bug reports in a JSON format.
+* `stdlib/`: API specification of the standard libraries of three languages:
+Java, Scala, Kotlin.
+This not the complete API specification, but rather some common API components (e.g., `java.util.*`) that are used frequently in third-party libraries.
 * `thalia/`: Contains the source code of our tool (provided as a git submodule) used for testing the compilers of Scala, Kotlin, and Groovy using API-driven program synthesis.